logo image

 1520 - David Lindsay built a Tower House close to where the original Castle was.

 1550 - David Lindsay had the Tower House expanded, adding a large west range, new entrance gate, and hall.
-He also built Invermark Castle around that time, 12 miles north, to serve as a hunting lodge.
+He also built Invermark Castle around that time, 12 miles north, to serve as a Hunting Lodge.

 1562 - Mary, Queen of Scots visited Edzell Castle when she was on a Royal progress.
 Mary was touring many landowners at that time to gain their support as she set about dealing with George Gordon, 5th Earl of Huntly, who had been rebelling against her.